SteveGilham/altcover/README.md

 ## Building

-You will need Visual Studio VS2017 (Community Edition) v15.5 or later with F# language support.
+You will need Visual Studio VS2017 (Community Edition) v15.6.latest with F# language support.
 The NUnit3 Test Runner will simplify the basic in-IDE development cycle.
 Note that some of the unit tests expect that the separate build of test assemblies under Mono, full .net framework and .net core has taken place; there will be up to 16 failures when running the unit tests in Visual Studio from clean when those expected assemblies are not found.

 ### Bootstrapping